 Quantcast

 Little could the Pilgrims have known when they landed here what great family activities might arise here for your family vacation.
-Learn about the Pilgrims’ lives at Destination Plymouth, the Plimoth Plantation, and on board the Mayflower II.
-Comfortable lodgings , ocean beaches, whale watches, delicious seafood, fairs, festivals, and pleasures of every kind for every age are here.
+Learn about the Pilgrims’ lives at the Plimoth Patuxet Museums, and on board the Mayflower II.
+Comfortable lodgings, ocean beaches, whale watches, delicious seafood, fairs, festivals, and pleasures of every kind for every age are here.
 Battleship Cove has the world’s largest collection of U.S. naval ships.
-And the Zeiterion Theater in New Bedford offers dynamic entertainment year-round.
+And the Zeiterion Theater in New Bedford, MA offers dynamic entertainment year-round.

 See Plymouth